LeaVerou/lea.verou.me/2024/sentiment-chips/index.md

 I want to write a whole post about the importance of north star UIs, because this is one of many cases over the course of my career where tight implementation constraints were magically lifted, either due to a change of mind, a change in the environment, or simply someone's brilliant idea.
 Without consensus on what the north star UI is (or even a clear idea about it) you then have to go back to the drawing board when this happens.

-### Usability testing as a consensus-building tool
+### User testing is also a consensus-building tool

 You probably already know that usability testing is a great tool for improving user experience, but there is a second, more strategic hidden utility to it: consensus building.

-I’ve been in way, **_way_** too many cases where decisions were made by **hypothesizing about user behavior**, which could not only be missing the mark, but also there is no way forwards for disagreements.
+I’ve been in way, **_way_** too many teams where UI decisions were made by **hypothesizing about user behavior**, which could not only be missing the mark, but also there is no way forwards for disagreements.
 What do you do, hypothesize harder?
 When there is user testing data, it is much harder to argue against it.